Skip to main content

 2. During Processing, Application Reviewed:

-• While processing your application, TMDSAS staff will review the initial determination along with an in-depth review of all components of your application.
-If more information is needed to substantiate a claim of residency, you will be required to provide them in a timely manner.
+• While processing your application, TMDSAS staff will review the initial classification along with an in-depth review of all components of your application, including your uploaded documents.
+If more information is needed to substantiate a claim of residency, your applicant liaison will message you, and you will be required to provide them in a timely manner.
+Please refrain from inquiring about your documents until your applicant liaison has messaged you.

-• The TMDSAS Residency Specialist will review the submitted documents and make an official determination accordingly.
+• TMDSAS will review the submitted documents and make an official confirmation accordingly.

 4. Residency Appeals:

-• If you are determined by the TMDSAS Residency Specialist to be a non-Texas resident, you have the option to appeal.
+• If TMDSAS confirms that you are a non-Texas resident, you have the option to appeal.

 • Please refer to our policies for information regarding the Residency Appeals.
 To initiate the process, follow the steps below.